Frequently Asked Questions

 How to view console errors

-Click the Cherry Studio client window and press the shortcut keys Ctrl + Shift + I(Mac: Command + Option + I)
+Click the Cherry Studio client window and then press the shortcut key with + Shift + I(Mac:Command + Option + I)

-In the popped-up console window click
+In the pop-up console window, click

-Conversation, translation, model checks:completions
+Conversation, translation, model check:completions

 Knowledge base creation:embeddings